~ 2022 ~

 The gap between sightings/photo ops is usually either because of work and/or just being unable to go searching for the young ones for one reason or another.
 Sometimes the wait is worth it though.

 By this time in the season, the babies have made their way to the playground.
 They are very curious.
 They also practice being the raptors they are through intimidation.
-It was so much fun watching these two one-up each other.
+It was so much fun watching these two trying to one-up each other.

 SEPTEMBER 2, 2022